Funding for the West Calgary Ring Road was announced on July 5, 2018. Once complete, the road will provide 101 km of free-flow traffic.

 - reconstructing about 5 km of the Trans-Canada Highway

-- widening Stoney Trail from the Bow River to Scenic Acres
+- improving Stoney Trail from the Bow River to Scenic Acres

 - 6 interchanges